-The following are recognised as important natural assets of the parish due to their landscape and/or biodiversity value, which should be conserved and enhanced (figure 15 and 16):
+In addition to the Local Green Spaces (policy TAS2) the following are recognised as important natural assets of the parish due to their landscape and/or biodiversity value, which should be conserved and enhanced (figure 15 and 15):

 - 1. Tas Rural River Valley (Environmentally Sensitive Area)

 - 2. Water meadows, Low Road

 - 3. The Ford, Low Road

 - 4. Horseshoe footpath, Low Road to the Enclosure

 - 5. Churchyard of St Mary's the Virgin

 - 6. Tasburgh Enclosure

 - 7. Woodland behind Orchard Way

 - 8. Marlpit

 - 9. 1000-year-old oak (veteran tree) on Quaker Lane

 - 10. Natural ponds

 - 11. Ancient grassland